light-tech/ROS2-On-iOS/README.md

 installed.

+If you have other environment management such as Anaconda, remember to **DEACTIVATE** them.
-Also, create a Python virtual environment for ease of package installation
+Then create and activate a Python virtual environment for ease of package installation

 ```shell
 python3 -m venv ros2PythonEnv